mongodb/mongo-python-driver/doc/examples/server_selection.rst

 ------------------------

 This section dives deeper into the server selection process for reads and writes.
-Let's first consider the case of **writes**.
-Assuming it is connected to a reachable database, the driver performs the following operations (in order) during the selection process:
+In the case of a write, the driver performs the following operations (in order) during the selection process:

-* Select all writeable servers from the list of known hosts.
-For a replica set this is the primary, while for a sharded cluster this can be an arbitrary number of ``mongos``
+#.
+Select all writeable servers from the list of known hosts.
+For a replica set
+   this is the primary, while for a sharded cluster this is all the known mongoses.

-* Apply the user-defined server selector function.
-Note that the custom server selector is **not** called if there are no servers left from the previous filtering stage.
+#.
+Apply the user-defined server selector function.
+Note that the custom server
+   selector is **not** called if there are no servers left from the previous filtering stage.

-* Apply the ``localThresholdMS`` setting to the list of remaining hosts.
-This whittles the host list down to only contain servers whose latency is at most ``localThresholdMS`` milliseconds higher than the lowest observed latency.
+#.
+Apply the ``localThresholdMS`` setting to the list of remaining hosts.
+This
+   whittles the host list down to only contain servers whose latency is at most ``localThresholdMS`` milliseconds higher than the lowest observed latency.

-* Select a server at random from the remaining host list.
-The desired operation is then performed against the selected server.
+#.
+Select a server at random from the remaining host list.
+The desired
+   operation is then performed against the selected server.

-For the case of **reads** the process is identical except for the first step.
+In the case of **reads** the process is identical except for the first step.
 Here, instead of selecting all writeable servers, we select all servers matching the user's :class:`~pymongo.read_preferences.ReadPreference` from the list of known hosts.
 As an example, for a 3-member replica set with a :class:`~pymongo.read_preferences.Secondary` read preference, we would select all available secondaries.

-In both cases, the user-defined server selector function is applied to host pool *after* accounting for the :class:`~pymongo.read_preferences.ReadPreference`, but *before* applying the latency window specified by ``localThresholdMS``.

 .. _server selection algorithm: https://docs.mongodb.com/manual/core/read-preference-mechanics/